qualiture/git-env-branches/README.md

 # git-env-branches

-A commandline interface for tracking merges of your Git environment and feature branches
+A commandline interface for tracking merges of your Git environment and feature branches.